iffse/pay-respects/README.md

 # for example, using `zsh`:
 alias f="$(pay_respects zsh)"

+# Alternatively, you can also use the following initialization in your config file
+# for bash and zsh
+eval "$(pay_respects <shell> --alias)"
+# for fish
+pay_respects fish --alias | source

 # for `nushell`, the alias can be added automatically with:
 pay_respects nushell
 ```